opulo-inc/ohai/docs/lumen/y-gantry/index.md

 		![](img/zip-tie-y1-cable3.png)

+## Assemble y-gantry-left

-## Install front-left-leg and back-leg onto 600mm-alu-extrusion
+### Install front-left-leg and back-leg onto 600mm-alu-extrusion

 - Begin by inserting a `525mm-m3-t-nut-bar` into a piece of `600mm-alu-extrusion`
 	- There should be about 51.5mm between the end of the `525mm-m3-t-nut-bar` and the right-side end of the `600mm-alu-extrusion` after installation